-Labs: Lab sections are required, in addition to being worth 5% of your semester grade.
+Labs: Lab sections are required, in addition to being worth 15% of your semester grade.
 If you miss a lab session, you must make it up within a week.
 E.g., if you miss your lab on Wednesday, you must make it up before your class the following Wednesday.
-Do the lab (unobtrusively!) during some other section, and turn it in to your GSI at the next meeting.
+Do the lab (unobtrusively!) during some other section and turn it in to your GSI at the next meeting.
 There will be no make-ups at the end of the semester.
-Missed labs will have a bad effect on your grade.
-You must complete at least 6 of the 7 labs to pass the course, and missing one lab will affect your grade.
+You must complete at least 6 of the 7 labs to pass the course, and missing one lab will affect your class grade, e.g., lower it from a B to a B-.
 See the "Advice Sheet" on the course website for a guide on rescheduling or making up labs.

 Your lab handouts (in your 7A Workbook, which you should bring with you) must be completed and turned in before you leave the lab, and will be graded according to a rubric that will be announced in the lab sections.
-Written quizzes will occur in lab section on weeks when no lab is scheduled, and will be graded according to the same rubric.
-These are designed to prepare you for exams, and will be included in the 10% of your semester grade for labs, but will not be subject to the 1/3 letter grade penalty (or automatic failing grade) discussed above.
+Written quizzes will occur in lab section on weeks when no lab is scheduled.
+These are designed to prepare you for exams, but they will not be included in the 15% of your semester grade for labs.